tarantuli/enchanters-manual/quick-setup-reference.md

 [Return to index](README.md)

-# Quick Setup
+# Quick Setup Reference[^1]

 1. Select a starting player.
 1. Set the deck count equal to the number of players.
     1. Double this in a two-player game or a co-op game.
-1. Do either:
-    1. Draw die cards equal to the deck count and select these kingdom decks;
 1. Select kingdom decks as a group from the main themes table.
 1. If this is a two-player game or a co-op game, remove all cards that do not have a 2 printed on the back.
 1. Shuffle the remaining cards to form the adventure deck.
 1. Filter a number of item and enchantment cards to the top equal to the number of players times two.